Fraczdev/CookieCuttr/readme.md

 - Add per-site exceptions so users can keep cookie banners or hide reading features on selected domains.

 ## The separate improvements
-1. **Removes a repetitive click** you make on nearly every site, without trading your privacy for convenience (it rejects, doesn't accept).
+1. **Removes a repetitive click** without accepting tracking cookies on your behalf.
-2. **Gives you information you need *before* committing to a task** (reading an article), not after.
+2. **Shows the likely reading time before you start**, so you can choose an article that fits the time you have.
-3. **Lets you set placeholders** for whenever you need to take a break.
+3. **Saves your place when you need to stop**, and brings you back to it later even if the tab is gone.
-4. **Makes the automation visible and trustworthy** via the stats popup — you can see exactly what it did and turn any part of it off.
+4. **Keeps the automation visible** through local stats and controls in the popup.

 ## Try it (Chrome / Edge / Brave)
 1. Go to `chrome://extensions`